 Unexpected beeps: what your Ninebot electric scooter is trying to tell you

 Your Ninebot electric scooter can also start beeping in less obvious situations.
-These sound alerts inform you of a particular situation or a non-compliant behavior of your Ninebot electric scooter.
-Let's look together at the scenarios where an unexpected beep can be triggered.
+These sound alerts inform you of a particular situation or non-compliant behavior of your Ninebot electric scooter.
+Let’s look together at the scenarios where an unexpected beep can be triggered.

 Ninebot scooter beep